 There’s more culinary magic happening in the kitchen.

-As we were finding our seats, we passed by a woman at a table squeezing fresh garlic into her ramen with a garlic press.
-I assumed she worked at the restaurant since she was using the kitchen tools, but I was so wrong.
+The first time I went to Tatsu Ramen, I spotted a woman at a table squeezing fresh garlic into her ramen with a garlic press.
+I assumed she worked at the restaurant since she was using kitchen tools, but I was wrong.

-Tatsu Ramen has two Los Angeles locations, and one in NYC:
+Tatsu Ramen locations in Los Angeles and NYC: